Kennedy Boateng (footballer, born 1996)

-Kennedy Kofi Boateng (born 29 November 1996) is a professional footballer who plays as a centre-back for Portuguese club Santa Clara.
+Kennedy Kofi Boateng (born 29 November 1996) is a professional footballer who plays as a centre-back for Liga I club Dinamo București.
 Born in Ghana, he plays for the Togo national team.

 Club career

 Boateng made his Austrian Football First League debut for LASK Linz on 23 September 2016 in a game against FC Blau-Weiß Linz.

 On 2 July 2021, Boateng signed a two-year contract with Santa Clara in Portugal.

+On 7 November 2023, Boateng signed a one-year contract with Austrian Bundesliga club Austria Lustenau.

+In June 2024, he signed a two-year contract with Romanian side Dinamo București.

 International career

-Boateng was born in Ghana, and is of Togolese descent through his mother.
+Boateng was born in Ghana, and is Togolese by his mother.
 He was called up to represent the Togo national team in November 2021.
 He debuted for Togo in a 3–0 friendly win over Sierra Leone on 24 March 2022.